See below for the Final 2025 Connected Past program.

 Gabriel Tober

-15:20 Discussion and coffee
+15:20 Discussion and Coffee Break

 16:00 Mapping the Metamorphoses of the Venice Charter: Visualizing Networks of Translations and Interpretations